theheking/intro-to-r/content/1_setup_rstudio.md

 - An open-source programming language under GPL
 - Aimed as a statistics and data analysis environment
 - Adapted to build websites, run simulations, and more
-- Good general language as is both object-orientated and functional language
+- Good general language as it is both object-orientated and functional language

 R is the underlying statistical computing environment, but using R alone is not as intuitive